 2.23.
 "Bi-fuel vehicle" means a vehicle with two separate fuel storage systems that is designed to run on only one fuel at a time.
 The simultaneous use of both fuels is limited in amount and duration.

 2.23.1.
-"Bi-fuel gas vehicle" means a bi fuel vehicle that can run on petrol (petrol mode) and also on either LPG, NG/biomethane or hydrogen (gas mode).
+"Bi-fuel gas vehicle" means a bi fuel vehicle that can run on petrol (petrol mode) and also on either LPG, NG/biomethane, or hydrogen (gas mode).

 2.24.
 "Alternative fuel vehicle" means a vehicle designed to be capable of running on at least one type of fuel that is either gaseous at atmospheric temperature and pressure, or substantially non-mineral oil derived.